 Short (1961) considered the hybrid zone rather wide in Nebraska, with its center a line from Big Springs, Deuel Co to just west of Valentine, Cherry Co (see map above).
 Short found pure Baltimore Orioles west to Hastings, Adams Co, St. Paul, Howard Co, and Spencer, Boyd Co, and pure Bullock’s Orioles east only to Chadron, Dawes Co, and Big Springs.
 However, hybrids outnumbered pure Baltimore Orioles east as far as Blair, Washington Co, and “obvious hybrids” occur in the northwest in summer (Rosche 1982).
 Youngworth (1955) and Mossman and Brogie (1983) found Baltimore Orioles predominant in the Niobrara Valley Preserve, although hybrids were seen during breeding season.
 Both Baltimore and Bullock’s Orioles have been reported at NNF Bessey, Thomas Co (Bray 1994).
 Jaramillo and Burke (1999) stated “If anything, there is evidence for an eastward invasion of Bullock’s genes, but not the opposite”.
 In Keith Co, Brown et al (1996) found that 116 of 176 birds examined (not all were nesting birds) were phenotypic Baltimore Orioles, and 41 showed evidence of hybridization, the remainder apparent Bullock’s Orioles.
 Of six orioles seen on the Dalton BBS route 18 Jun 2006, five were hybrids, the other a female Bullock’s Oriole.
 It is possible that the incidence of Bullock’s Oriole and introgressants east of the Panhandle has been reduced since the westward spread of Baltimore Oriole (Corbin and Sibley 1977).

-Currently (2016), the width of the hybrid zone, about 200 miles, is stable; despite routine hybridization, there is little evidence of interbreeding outside of the hybrid zone (Carling et al 2011, Flood et al 2016).
-There are phenotypically pure adults of both Bullock’s and Baltimore Oriole in the hybrid zone, suggesting that assortative mating is occurring; one factor leading to this is that the number and timing of molts differ strikingly between these species (Rohwer and Johnson 1992, Flood et al 2016), and another is the putative difference between the two species in ability to thermo-regulate (Carling et al 2011, Rising 1996).
+Currently (2016), the width of the hybrid zone, about 200 miles, is stable; despite routine hybridization, there is little evidence of interbreeding outside of the hybrid zone, and the presence of phenotypically pure adults of both Bullock’s and Baltimore Oriole in the hybrid zone suggests assortative mating is occurring (Carling et al 2011, Flood et al 2016).
+One factor limiting expansion of the hybrid zone is lowered fitness of hybrids; one cause of this is that Baltimore Oriole molts in summer and Bullock’s in fall, but hybrids molt twice, a significant energy drain (Rohwer and Johnson 1992, Flood et al 2016), and another is the putative difference between the two species in ability to thermo-regulate (Carling et al 2011, Rising 1996).

 Observations in Scotts Bluff Co suggest that as Baltimore Orioles moved west in the 1980s and came in contact with Bullock’s, hybrids were common, possibly since the the first birds westward may have been mostly males (as was the case with Blue Jays after they entered northeastern Colorado, Bill Kaempfer, pers. comm.) but as numbers of Baltimore Orioles increased in western Nebraska and assortative mating became an option, hybrids became less common.
 This sequence was observed in a Mitchell, Scotts Bluff Co yard by Kathy DeLara (pers. comm.); there was a Bullock’s paired with a Baltimore in 2007 and numerous hybrids for several years, but only one hybrid in 2017 and none in 2018 and no phenotypic Baltimores during those two years.